dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

  - Ensure data quality based on models, tests, and sources
  - Increase the efficiency of dbt operations

-Every time dbt Cloud runs a project, it generates and stores information about the dbt project, how it's executed, and the accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.
+Every time dbt Cloud runs a project, it generates and stores information about the dbt project—in other words, metadata.
+It stores information like how it's executed, including accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.

 dbt Cloud serves a GraphQL API which supports arbitrary queries over this metadata.
 You can use this API to evaluate data health in the long-term or at a moment-in-time.